All products are automatically categorized (A, B or C) based on margin and sales order lines.

-The gross margin is determined here on the basis of the current purchase and sales price.
+The gross margin is determined based on the current purchase- and sales price.

-It is also possible to categorize products by number of sales order lines or by revenue.
-If you want to use this, let us know via the chat or email at email@example.com.
-We set it up for you.
+It is also possible to categorize products by the number of sales order lines or by revenue.
+If you want to use this, let us know via chat or email at firstname.lastname@example.org.
+We will aid you with this change.

 - If you have a product that is sold frequently and has high margins, the product will be classified in category A.